pantharev/portfolioNA/src/pages/posts/post1.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

+Oh by the way, i'm making a gaming console system for kava basrs!! it will have rewards for kava and a leadreboard to keep the community engaged and keep them coming back for more!!! thanks for reading! see you next time, on the next episode of my life. :)!